Ham Radios: The Best Emergency Communications System

-Have you ever thought of how you would get in touch with your loved ones after a disaster?
+Have you ever thought of how you would contact your loved ones after a disaster?

 Too many people rely on their cell phones and the internet and take it for granted that these systems will be there for them.

-This is exactly what happened in the aftermath of disasters like hurricanes Katrina and Sandy.
-Communications systems were wiped out, and it was ham radio operators who came to the rescue.
+This is exactly what happened in the aftermath of hurricanes Katrina and Sandy.
+Communications systems were wiped out, and ham radio operators came to the rescue.

 Why Can’t You Rely on Your Phone?

-In major disasters, cell phones have proven to be very unreliable as forms of communication.
+Cell phones have proven to be a very unreliable form of communication in major disasters.
 First off, there is the issue of the cell phone towers themselves.
-Earthquakes, high winds, and flooding can destroy cell phone towers so users lose their signals.
+Earthquakes, high winds, and flooding can destroy cell phone towers, so users lose their signals.

-Even if the cell phone towers are still functional, they can get overwhelmed by all of the calls going through in the aftermath of a disaster.
+Even if the cell phone towers are still functional, they can get overwhelmed by all the calls in the aftermath of a disaster.

-This is what happened on 9/11 when New Yorkers grabbed their phones to call loved ones and see if they were safe.
+This happened on 9/11 when New Yorkers grabbed their phones to call loved ones and see if they were safe.
 The cell phone system was so overloaded that calls didn’t go through.

 The same thing happened during the Boston Marathon bombing.

-A satellite phone is a better option for emergency communications, and I used them several years back while in Uganda… But satellite phones are really pricey to buy and use.
+A satellite phone is a better option for emergency communications, and I used one several years back while in Uganda… But satellite phones are pricey to buy and use.

 And, in a disaster like a solar flare, the satellites would be destroyed by EMP.